 With the recent major expansion in marine science in WA, difficulty is being experienced by some research organisations in finding suitable staff.
-The buoyant state economy is also generating a demand for marine scientists in marine industries and in the marine environmental consulting sectors.
+The buoyant State economy is also generating a demand for marine scientists in marine industries and in the marine environmental consulting sectors.
 Currently, there is a significant lack of parity of DEC scientific staff with other science organisations in WA (e.g. CSIRO).
 The degree to which these factors are likely to impact on the development of a DEC marine science capability is unknown but may well be significant.

 7.4.
-Marine Science Program: Infrastructure Needs
+Marine Science Program: Infrastructure needs

 7.4.1.
-Office and Laboratory Accommodation
+Office and laboratory accommodation

 At present, staff are accommodated in the Science Division complex at DEC Operational headquarters in Kensington.
 Three staff are currently occupying one large office in a demountable.
 While this arrangement is an interim measure, there is inadequate space for three people to work effectively and there is also limited storage or no laboratory facilities.
 Most of the MSP working library and equipment is not easily accessible and remains in boxes.
-The current marine science capacity is severely constrained by these issues.
+The current MSP capacity is severely constrained by these issues.

-Over the next few years, while the new Science building is being constructed, there will be a need for more accommodation and much better storage and laboratory facilities if the MSP is to function effectively.
-To this end discussions have been held with Mark Brabazon, who is currently co-ordinating the construction of more demountables at the Kensington site, to include the short- to medium-term accommodation needs of the MSP in this initiative.
-An indication of MSP needs over the next few years has been provided and he has indicated that these needs have been considered in developing the proposal.
-Reasonable facilities will also help in the employment of new staff.
+A major building program to construct new facilities for the Science Division is due to start at the Department's Kensington site in 2007.
+However, while the buildings are being constructed, there is an urgent need for more accommodation and better storage and laboratory facilities if the MSP is to function effectively.
+An indication of MSP needs over the next few years has been provided to the Director of Science and these needs have been considered in developing a proposal to provide better facilities in the short to medium term.
+Better accommodation will also help in the employment of new staff.

-The longer-term (five years on) office accommodation and science infrastructure needs of the MSP have been provided to the Director of the Science Division to be included in the plans for the new science building.
+The longer-term (five years on) needs of the MSP have been provided to the Director of the Science Division to be included in the plans for the new Science Division building.
 These are detailed in Appendix 5 and provide for ~30 MSP staff.
 Specialist facilities, for example like those needed to maintain/repair electronic instrumentation, will be accessed on a fee-for-service basis with local universities, AIMS and CSIRO, all of whom have indicated a willingness to assist.

 7.4.2.
-Marine Operations
+Marine operations

-General Safety
+General safety

 Marine operations, particularly scuba diving and boating, are inherently dangerous.
-The constant high wave energy in the south of the state and the macro-tidal, turbid waters and harsh climate and remoteness of WA's northern waters add further to these risks.
+The constant high wave energy in the south of the State and the macro-tidal, turbid waters and harsh climate and remoteness of WA's northern waters add further to these risks.
 Safe marine operations, as outlined in departmental diving and boating policies, will be a priority for the MSP.
 Few existing staff in DEC have adequate marine operational experience in the range of conditions that occur across the State.
 The MSP will be significantly involved in marine operations.
 The proposed staff structure of the MSP includes a position of Marine Operations Officer who will have advanced diving and boating qualifications and significant experience to ensure that all MSP marine operations are conducted safely and efficiently.